deva666/Peko/README.md

 Peko Version `2.0` now uses Android X packages, Kotlin v1.3.31 and Coroutines 1.10.0.
 ##
 Breaking changes from Peko Version `1.0`

-#
-`PermissionRequestResult` is renamed to `PermissionResult` and is now a sealed class.
+* `PermissionRequestResult` is renamed to `PermissionResult` and is now a sealed class.

     `PermissionResult` has a sealed class hierarchy of following types:
-`PermissionResult.Granted` -> returned when all requested permissions were granted `PermissionResult.Denied` -> returned when at least one of the permission was denied `PermissionResult.NeedsRationale` -> subclass of `PermissionResult.Denied`, returned when Android OS signals that at least one of the permissions needs to show a rationale
+    `PermissionResult.Granted` -> returned when all requested permissions were granted

+    `PermissionResult.Denied` -> returned when at least one of the permissions was denied

+    `PermissionResult.NeedsRationale` -> subclass of `PermissionResult.Denied`, returned when Android OS signals that at least one of the permissions needs to show a rationale

-`PermissionResult.DoNotAskAgain` -> subclass of `PermissionResult.Denied`, returned when no permissions need a Rationale and at least one of the permissions was ticked on Do Not Ask Again check box
+    `PermissionResult.DoNotAskAgain` -> subclass of `PermissionResult.Denied`, returned when no permissions need a Rationale and at least one of the permissions has a ticked Do Not Ask Again check box

-#
-`PermissionRationale` interface was removed.
+* `PermissionRationale` interface was removed.
 Library does not show Permission Rationales anymore.
     You can check now if `PermissionResult` is of type `PermissionResult.NeedsRationale` and implement the rationale yourself.

 ##